marekts/Projects/README.md

 Mainly I'm learning from books and online courses.

-Some of books I have read:
+Some of books I studied:
   - "Python crash course" by Eric Matthes
   - "Python for data analysis" by Wes McKinney
   - "Hands-on Machine Learning with Scikit-Learn and TensorFlow" by Aurelien Geron